currawong-project/libcw/notes.md

 Network Architecture and Theory of Operation
 ---------------------------------------------

-A _caw_ network is an ordered set of processors where a given processor may contain a set of internal networks.
+A _caw_ graph is an ordered set of processors where a given processor may contain a set of internal networks.
 This leads to a heirarchy of networks and processors that can be depicted like this.